Dan503/mq-scss/README.md

 npm install mq-scss --save
 ```````````

-Import mq-sass at the top of your main Sass file (note that the exact path will differ depending on your folder structure)
+Import mq-scss at the top of your main Sass file (note that the exact path will differ depending on your folder structure)

 ``````SCSS
 @import "../node_modules/mq-scss/mq";